EMICVL/ProjectDocumentation/Integration_requirements.md

   - __Sounds__    (sound files used on the level)
   - __Scripts__   (scripts used on the level)
   - __Sprites__   (sprites used on the level)

-    __!
-Additional assets should be added to the level project as a separate folder__
+  - __Additional assets__ (as a separate folder including all assets necessary to the scenario to work)

 Example: